Failure to Prevent

 Risk Response

-A large organisation's response to assesed risk should reduce opportunity for fraud-related events, incorporating measures to manage, eliminate, or limit the impact of risk-events.
+A large organisation's response to assessed risk should reduce opportunity for fraud by 'associated persons' in the operating environment.
 An effective response could include:

 • Board or senior management team engagement.